 Columbia, M.A.
 1983

 United States Federal Court, 2013

 Mr. Smith began his career as a paralegal for the lawyers defending President Richard Nixon during Watergate.
-In law school he worked on the appeal to the Massachusetts Supreme Judicial Court by the first black chief resident in the history of Boston City Hospital, who had been found guilty of manslaughter by a Boston jury for the death of a fetus following a legal abortion.
+In law school he worked on the appeal of a black doctor following his conviction for manslaughter for the death of a fetus after a legal abortion.
 Mr. Smith then taught high-school history for thirty years.
-He began his practice in Ridgefield in 2011.
+He opened his practice in Ridgefield in 2011.

 Attorney Smith donates time and energy to the Ridgefield Housing Authority, where he serves on the board of directors.
 He is also a director of Ridgefield A Better Chance, a national non-profit that brings academically-motivated minority girls to Ridgefield High School.